Imperial Japanese Navy in World War II: Leyte Gulf

 The Japanese assembled a force totaling four carriers, nine battleships, 13 heavy cruisers, seven light cruisers, and 35 destroyers.
 The main Center Force would pass through the San Bernardino Strait into the Philippine Sea, turn southwards, and then attack the landing area.
-Two separate groups of the Southern Force would strike at the landing area through the Surigao Strait, while the Northern Force with the Japanese carriers was to lure the main American covering forces away from Leyte.
-However, the carriers only embarked just over 100 aircraft, the equal to those on a single American fleet carrier; the Japanese were risking annihilation.
+Two separate groups of the Southern Force would strike at the landing area through the Surigao Strait, while the Northern Force with the carriers was to lure the main American covering forces away from Leyte.
+However, the carriers only embarked just over 100 aircraft, about as many as were on a single American fleet carrier; the Japanese were risking annihilation.
 The situation in 1944 revealed the weakness of the IJN.
 After departing from Brunei Bay on October 20, the Center Force was attacked by two American submarines which resulted in the loss of two heavy cruisers with another crippled.
-On the night of October 24–25, the Southern Force consisting of the two Fusō-class battleships escorted by a heavy cruiser and four destroyers, attempted to enter Leyte Gulf from the south through Surigao Strait.
+On the night of October 24–25, the Southern Force, consisting of the two Fusō-class battleships escorted by a heavy cruiser and four destroyers, attempted to enter Leyte Gulf from the south through Surigao Strait.
 This action was fought at night, where an American force of six battleships, eight cruisers, 28 destroyers, and 39 PT boats ambushed the Japanese.
-Utilizing radar-guided torpedo attacks, American destroyers sank one of the battleships and three destroyers while damaging the other battleship.
+Utilizing radar-guided torpedo attacks, American destroyers sank one battleship and three destroyers while damaging the other battleship.
 Naval gunfire finished off the second battleship and the heavy cruiser, with only a single Japanese destroyer surviving.
-Another group, part of the Southern Force, built around two heavy cruisers failed to coordinate its movements with the first and subsequently arrived at Surigao Strait in the middle of the encounter, made a haphazard torpedo attack, and retreated.
+Another group, part of the Southern Force, was built around two heavy cruisers.
+This force failed to coordinate its movements with the first and subsequently arrived at Surigao Strait in the middle of the encounter, made a haphazard torpedo attack, and retreated.